HuaHungy/RoboCOIN/README.md

   <img src="assets/how_to_use.gif" alt="This demo shows how to discovery, download, and standardized loading RoboCOIN datasets" width="700">
 </p>

-The GIF above shows shows how to discovery, download, and standardized loading RoboCOIN datasets.
+The GIF above shows shows how to discovery, download, and use RoboCOIN datasets.
 ## Dataset Discovery, Download, and Loading

 ### 🔍 Discover and Download Datasets